OneOfTheInfiniteMonkeys/MTDL/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/OneOfTheInfiniteMonkeys/MTDL?style=flat-square)

 ## Introduction
-The CircuitPython implementation of the MagTag Data Logger is intended to allow ambient e.g. room temperature monitoring without need for additional sensing hardware.
+The <a href="https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython">CircuitPython</a> implementation of the MagTag Data Logger is intended to allow ambient e.g. room temperature monitoring without need for additional sensing hardware.
 The software permits logging and on board graphing of the measured temperature.
 For accurate measurements a reference temperature point needs to be established, perhaps with reference to an existing room sensor (see Calibration section).
 This operation should only be required once.
 Where relative temperatures are satisfactory, no calibration is necessary.
 Other data from a variety of sources could be logged with relatively minor modification.

 ## Installation
 Requirements